Netcracker/KubeMarine/documentation/Maintenance.md

 ### Configuring Add Node Procedure

+The procedure accepts required positional argument with the path to the procedure inventory file.

 The JSON schema for procedure inventory is available by [URL](../kubemarine/resources/schemas/add_node.json?raw=1).
 For more information, see [Validation by JSON Schemas](Installation.md#validation-by-json-schemas).